in2code-de/powermail_cleaner/Documentation/Developer/Index.rst

 Signals
 =======

-Powermail Cleaner uses Signal to perform its opeartions:
+Powermail Cleaner uses Signal to perform its operations:

 Powermail: createActionAfterMailDbSaved => This is adding the $pluginUid of the powermail plugin to the mail - then it is possible to build a relation from the mail to the used plugin